-Educational Record.
-The term educational record refers to those records directly related to a student and maintained by an educational institution.
-Two types of educational records are subject to the provisions of this act: (1) directory information and (2) personally identifiable information.
+Education Record.
+The term education record refers to those records directly related to a student and maintained by an education institution.
+Two types of education records are subject to the provisions of this act: (1) directory information and (2) personally identifiable information.
 The term does not include those records specifically excluded by Section 99.3 of the privacy act.

 Directory Information.
-The term directory information includes the following student information: name, local and permanent addresses, local telephone number, date and place of birth, citizenship, residency status, academic level, major field of study, college of enrollment, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
+The term directory information includes the following student information: name, local, permanent and ASU e-mail addresses, local telephone number, date and place of birth, citizenship, residency status, academic level, major field of study, college of enrollment, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.